 Find out more about: Trophy Tracker

 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 8 featured one of the most exciting finishes in Big Ten history, as No. 16 Michigan State used a last-second Hail Mary to beat No. 6 Wisconsin.
+Week 12 saw Michigan State clinch the Legends Division and a spot in the Big Ten title game.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.
-Watch our sideline interview with NU grad and SNL product Seth Meyers now and see the rankings in this post.

 Find out more about: Power Rankings